cherrared/Monitoring-Clearwater-vIMS-with-the-Elastic-Stack/README.md

 # Clear ELK

-This is a docker-compose for monitoring clearwater with the [Elastic Stack](https://www.elastic.co/products/)
+This is a docker-compose for monitoring the [Clearwater vIMS](https://www.projectclearwater.org/) with the [Elastic Stack](https://www.elastic.co/products/)

 # How it works: